-Documents and Text: All attachment documents must be written in the English language, be single sided, with a minimum font size of 12.
+Documents and Text: All attachment documents must be written in the English language, be single sided, and be single spaced with a minimum font size of 12.
 Pictures or graphics may be used if the offeror feels it is necessary to communicate their information, however, be aware of the below requirements for page limits.

 Page Limits: Some Submittal Forms listed below have maximum page limit requirements.
 Offerors must not exceed the maximum page limits.
 Note, the page limit applies to the front side of a page only (for example, '1 Page' implies that the offeror can only provide a response on one side of a piece of paper).
-The organizational chart, resumes, schedule, and letters of reference may be included in an appendix and will not count as part of the page limit.
+Resumes, organizational and project charts, workplans, Gantt charts, project examples and letter of recommendations may be attached and WILL NOT count against the page limit.

-Submittal Form Anonymous Document Maximum Page Limits Submittal Form A - Offeror Information and Certifications N/A Submittal Form B - Experience and Qualifications NO 5 Submittal Form C - Understanding of the Project NO 5 Submittal Form D - Methodology Used for the Project NO 5 Submittal Form E - Management Plan for the Project NO 5 Submittal Form F - Mandatory Requirements N/A Submittal Form G - Subcontractors N/A Submittal Form H - Cost Proposal N/A
+Submittal Form Anonymous Document Maximum Page Limits Submittal Form A - Offeror Information and Certifications N/A Submittal Form B - Experience and Qualifications NO 5 Submittal Form C - Understanding of the Project NO 5 Submittal Form D - Methodology Used for the Project NO 7 Submittal Form E - Management Plan for the Project NO 5 Submittal Form F - Mandatory Requirements N/A Submittal Form G - Subcontractors N/A Submittal Form H - Cost Proposal N/A